urbit/urbit.org/content/blog/iot.md

 Farmers have lost the ability to repair their own equipment due to vendor locks and a dependency on phoning home.
 Furthermore, any suite of sensor products designed to gather important data such as genomics, hydrology, soil health, weather, etc, inevitably is designed to only work with other products by the same vendor.
 It's the same story all over again - you have a bunch of primitive moons belonging to different planets, and no planet to call your own.

 Again, Urbit resolves these issues in the same fashion as above, and there is no need to step through the argument again.
 One might argue that using Urbit is another form of vendor lock-in - but this is evaluating Urbit at the incorrect level.
-Since Urbit is an operating system, its functionality may be extended and modified arbitrarily. _Some_ operating system is necessary - that fact can never be escaped.
-But you can escape from systems that do not grant you the freedom to modify it to your heart's content.
-Thus Urbit offers the maximum possible freedom.
+Since Urbit is an open source operating system, its functionality may be extended and modified arbitrarily by any party. _Some_ system is necessary - that fact can never be escaped.
+But you can escape from systems that do not grant you the freedom to modify it to your heart's content, and that requires one to use open source software.
+Thus we do not consider using open source software to be a form of lock-in, or at least a much milder and inescapable form of lock-in as compared to something like Apple's walled garden.

 So let us focus on the additional meritorious aspects of Urbit (or more generally, solid state interpreter networks) that propel it above and beyond